ankitukyadav/Python-intermediate-concepts/README.md

 ## 🎯 Learning Objectives

 These examples will help you understand:
 - **Advanced Function Concepts**: Decorators, closures, and higher-order functions
 - **Memory Management**: Generators, iterators, and lazy evaluation
 - **Object-Oriented Design**: Metaclasses, descriptors, and design patterns
 - **Concurrent Programming**: Async/await, coroutines, and parallel processing
 - **Code Quality**: Testing, debugging, and performance optimization
 - **Software Architecture**: Modules, packages, and plugin systems

+## 📖 Prerequisites
+- Solid understanding of basic Python concepts
+- Familiarity with object-oriented programming
+- Basic knowledge of Python's standard library

+## 🔧 Dependencies
+Most examples use only Python's standard library.
+Some scripts may require:
+- aiohttp (for async examples - can be simulated without it)
+- Standard library modules: unittest, asyncio, collections, etc.

+## 💡 Tips for Learning
+1.Run the examples: Execute each script to see the concepts in action 2.Modify the code: Experiment with different parameters and scenarios 3.Read the comments: Each example is thoroughly documented 4.Practice: Try implementing similar patterns in your own projects 5.Combine concepts: Many real-world applications use multiple patterns together

 ## 🚀 How to Run